 Lothian is a somewhat small town located in the state of Maryland.
 With a population of 5,680 people and just one neighborhood, Lothian is the 124th largest community in Maryland.

 Occupations and Workforce

-Unlike some towns, Lothian isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lothian are a mix of both white- and blue-collar jobs.
-Overall, Lothian is a town of sales and office workers, professionals and managers.
-There are especially a lot of people living in Lothian who work in sales jobs (15.64%), office and administrative support (14.42%) and management occupations (10.16%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lothian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lothian is a town of sales and office workers, managers and service providers.
+There are especially a lot of people living in Lothian who work in sales jobs (15.41%), office and administrative support (14.57%) and management occupations (10.13%).